Pandap845/Pandap845/README.md

 </br>

-### In this place, I am going to upload my homeworks and activites.
+### In this place, I am going to upload my school projects and my activites as a freelancer.

 <!--
 **Pandap845/Pandap845** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.